Zoe Helene: Early life and early career

-Cultural Activism
+Activism

-Helene is an advocate for the use of naturally occurring psychoactives and psychedelics, the “sacred plants,” and “psychedelic feminism,” a sub-genre of Eco-feminism she developed to help popularize intentional work with psychedelics for women’s “healing, empowerment, and self-liberation.”
+Helene is an advocate for the use of naturally occurring psychoactives and psychedelics, the "sacred plants," and "psychedelic feminism," a sub-genre of Eco-feminism she developed to help popularize intentional work with psychedelics for women’s "healing, empowerment, and self-liberation."
 Many of her advocacy efforts are for education about gender equity in the psychedelic field and industry, and the benefits and risks of ayahuasca, psilocybin mushrooms and cannabis as well as their legalization.

 In 2007, Helene founded the environmental feminist collective Cosmic Sister to provide women in the natural products industry with feminist support.
 Cosmic Sister also promotes the responsible use of psychoactive and psychedelic plants and fungi with a focus on women’s rights and issues, and works toward gender parity in the field and industry of psychedelics through a series of interconnected educational advocacy projects.

 She is also a wildlife advocate who has published about animal rights and critically endangered species such as Mexican gray wolves and New Zealand's Maui's dolphin.